 - a) BASIC INSULATION (see annex D);

-- b) enclosures or barriers:
+- b) ENCLOSURES OF BARRIERS;

 - c) impedance.

 ENCLOSURES and BARRIERS shall meet the rigidity requirements of 8.1.
-If ENCLOSURES or BARRIERS provide protection by insulation, they shall meet the requirements of BASIC INSULATION.
+If ENCLOSURES or BARRIERS provide protection by insulation, it shall meet the requirements of BASIC INSULATION.

 CLEARANCES and CREEPAGE DISTANCES between ACCESSIBLE parts and HAZARDOUS LIVE parts shall meet the requirements of 6.7 and the applicable requirements for BASIC INSULATION.